 - In a big mixing bowl, combine all the ingredients (except for coconut flakes) for the granola together.

-- Bake in the middle of the oven for 10 mins.
+- Spread on the prepared baking tray and bake in the middle of the oven for 10 mins.
 Take out, turn over, and return to the oven.

 - After 15 mins, take out from the oven again, mix in the coconut flakes and bake for another 5 mins.